SbokyZahodi/FSD-Nuxt3-template/shared/README.md

-## All files from this folder and subfolders are auto-imported
+## All files from subfolders are auto-imported